HicoMcD/Crypto-Gifts-To-Minors-Wallet-Dapp/READme.md

 ## Future Development
 - Intergrate with DeFi platforms to increase yield over 18 years while the contract is active
-- Chnage from web3 to ethersjs
 - Add ENS capabilityfor human-readable names to Ethereum addresses.

+## Technology changes
+- Change from web3 to ethersjs